davidwesst/davidwesst.github.io/src/blog/i-am-not-trying-to-be-a-game-developer/index.md

 ---

-title: "I am NOT trying to be a Game Developer"
+title: I am NOT trying to be a Game Developer
-date: "2021-07-22T12:00:00"
+date: 2021-07-22T12:00:00
 tags:
   - gamedev
-- game development
+  - game-development
-- out the door
+  - out-the-door
 video_url: https://youtu.be/_Vy_ewJ9C0Q
-social_image: "./2021-04_thumbnail.png"
+social_image: ./2021-04_thumbnail.png
 description: "It's time for me to come clean about something: I am not trying to become a game developer.
 BUT...I am still trying to make video games."

 ---
 Hey friendos, it's me DW.